sean725/sean725/Projects/TakeHomeProject/README.md

 **Instructions:**

-*To open the app, either download the project file and open the entire folder(SeanLee_TakeHomeProject) with Android studio or download the .apk file and open in an Android Emulator or a physical Android device.*
+*To open the app, either download the project file and open the entire folder(SeanLee_TakeHomeProject) with Android studio or download the .apk file(yelp_clone.apk) and open in an Android Emulator or a physical Android device.*

 ***https://github.com/sean725/sean725/tree/master/Projects/TakeHomeProject***